 The Plaza's mission is to celebrate the power and magic of film as an art form and as a medium for multicultural exchange and social responsibility by:

-- Showing quality mainstream, independent, and foreign films, and opera and plays captured live from world stages.
+Screening quality mainstream, independent, foreign films, and operas and plays captured live from world stages

-If you are interested in supporting our mission please contact Catherine Oberg at email@example.com.
+If you are interested in supporting our mission please contact Executive Director Catherine Oberg at email@example.com.